TeamWector/Pallas/README.md

-# Pallas beta
+# Pallas Beta

 Currently in BETA!

-Pallas is a general purpose PvE behavior script aimed to support all classes and specializations for Wrath of the Lich King Classic.
+Pallas is a general purpose PvE behavior script aimed to support all classes and specializations for Dragonflight and Wrath of the Lich King Classic.
 PvP is not officially supported!

 ## Prerequisites